elastic/elasticsearch-servicewrapper/README.md

 Installation guide
 ==================

+**Important**: If you want to use service wrapper with elasticsearch 0.90 (and below), you need to switch to the `0.90` branch of this repository and then follow the installation instructions.

 Simply place the `service` directory under the elasticsearch `bin` directory and edit the `elasticsearch.conf` file to point to the correct elasticsearch home path.

 ElasticSearch can be run as a service using the `elasticsearch` script located under `bin/service` location.
 The script accepts a single parameter with the following values: